-The joint efforts of engineers, architects and other infrastructure stakeholders will be required to address the combined challenges of infrastructure development and renewal in the face of climate change.
+The combined efforts of engineers, architects and other infrastructure stakeholders will be required to address the combined challenges of infrastructure development/renewal and climate change.
 Professionals must augment skills with new information necessary to (re)design for, and adapt to, a climate-adjusted future.
 An understanding of climate change risks and opportunities affecting project planning, design, construction and operation will be necessary to properly execute projects going forward.

 Engineers have a professional duty to protect human health, safety and welfare and are subject to legal responsibilities and standards of care, which could expose them to legal liability relating to climate impacts and associated damages if proper standards of prudence are not met.
 As the climate continues to change, legal duties and standards of care are also evolving.
 Relying on outdated standards and processes could be considered negligent.
 There is a need for education on climate change law and policy developments among engineering professionals, the wider construction industry and related decision makers to promote improved consideration of climate change in a variety of practice-areas and project-types.

-Engineers Canada has developed the Infrastructure Resilience Professional (IRP) certification program that recognizes an individual’s additional knowledge in planning, designing and managing resilient infrastructure and building assets and their components in the face of extreme weather and our changing climate.
-The IRP is available to licenced engineers who satisfy certain competency and assessment criteria.
+Engineers Canada has developed the Infrastructure Resilience Professional (IRP) certification program, which recognizes an individual’s additional knowledge in planning, designing and managing resilient infrastructure and building assets and their components in the face of extreme weather and our changing climate.
+The IRP will be available to licenced engineers who satisfy certain competency and assessment criteria.

 - Module 1 - Legal Framework for Climate Change Mitigation